FREQUENTLY ASKED QUESTIONS

 Private lessons are usually conducted during Freestyle practice sessions or uncrowded public sessions.
 Ethically, coaches are discouraged from suggesting private lessons, so you will need to approach the instructor yourself.
 This is a great way to help your skater progress faster or prepare for a competition or test.
 See the “Private Lessons” brochure for details.

 Basic skills tests are conducted in class; there is no extra charge.
 Once the skater passes Delta, they enter the ten levels of Freestyle testing.
 Freestyle, Dance, Pair, etc. test sessions are conducted once a month, and for Freestyle and Pairs the skater must skate a choreographed program to music as well as pass the maneuvers.
 There is a fee for Freestyle, Dance, Pair, etc. tests.

-WHAT ARE THE DIFFERENCES BETWEEN THE ICE SKATING INSTITUTE & UNITED STATES FIGURE SKATING (ISI & USFS)?
+WHAT ARE THE DIFFERENCES BETWEEN THE ICE SPORTS INDUSTRY & UNITED STATES FIGURE SKATING (ISI & USFS)?

-The Ice Chalet now covers your skater’s membership in the international Ice Skating Institute.
+The Ice Chalet now covers your skater’s membership in the international Ice Sports Industry.
 The ISI is dedicated to bringing skating skills to the widest possible group of people and hosts competitions in a team format for skaters of all skill levels.
 Your ISI membership includes a subscription to the quarterly magazine as well as supplemental insurance.
 Recreational ice skating is a lifelong sport!

 development of skaters leading to participation in Olympic and world competitions.
 It is the official national